Donald Trump Is ‘Hated By Everyone Inside The White House,’ New Report Says

 On February 3, Axios published Donald Trump’s schedules.
 Leaked by one of the president’s staffers, the schedules reveal how much time Trump actually spends working.
 The documents showed that Trump spends around 60 percent of his time in “Executive Time,” watching television, reading the papers, and generally procrastinating and avoiding work.

-The very fact that the Trump’s unstructured schedules have been leaked signals that those closest to the president are turning against him, according to former officials.
+The very fact that Trump’s unstructured schedules have been leaked signals that those closest to the president are turning against him, according to former officials.

 “Trump is hated by everyone inside the White House,” one former official said.

 “Trump always needs someone to blame,” another one added, explaining that the leak of the president’s private schedules is a clear sign that White House staffers are desperate and dissatisfied.

 “It’s total misery.
 People feel trapped,” a former White House official concluded.